960ptou/CS375-Final-Project/weekly_reports/final_report.md

-##### 5, I suppose we are going by opinion..
+##### 5 - suppose we are going by opinion..
 - Weijie
   - The upload part in the server and client side.
     - In the server side there's a huge chain of nested promises for the user to upload, it does insert into database, separate files into directory, sorting, session validation, likely the single biggest function i've wrote for this project.
 Likely the hardest and most important piece of code that needs to be rewrite once I learn to use async correctly.
-    - with both the server and client side, it's able to read Chinese characters sent by formData which by default will be some garbage characters.
+    - with both the server and client side, it's able to read Chinese (or other none ASCII I suppose) characters sent by formData which by default will be some garbage characters.
 But after hours of research, I come up with the idea to encode (encodeURI) in client and decode in server to allow those characters to be stored properly.

 - Adesewa
  - I am most proud of the drag and drop api and how easily everytyhing is linked, I love that our website is cohesive which is what I was aiming for.